jhpyle/docassemble/about.md

 answers.
 It can also [extract] information from the interview, such as a [JSON] representation of particular user answers, or an assembled PDF file.

-### Fuzzy logic

-**docassemble** interviews can use [machine learning] to process user input.
-Your interviews can become "smarter" over time as the machine learning models are trained to associate particular user input with particular concepts.

 ### Secure